Sexual Offences Act 2003: Dual criminality

 Section 72 provides differing levels of dual criminality for specified offences according to the UK citizenship status of an offender.
-For UK nationals, acts outside the UK that would amount to an offence in the UK can be prosecuted as if they had been done in the UK, regardless of whether the acts are lawful where they were done.
-For UK residents, acts outside the United Kingdom have to constitute an offence in the country where they are committed, in order to be prosecuted in Britain.
+For UK nationals, acts outside the UK that would amount to an offence in England and Wales can be prosecuted as if they had been done in England and Wales, regardless of whether the acts are lawful where they were done.
+For UK residents, acts outside the United Kingdom have to constitute an offence in the country where they are committed, in order to be prosecuted in England and Wales.

 Other provisions

 The Act also now includes provisions against sex tourism.
 People who travel abroad with the intent to commit sexual offences can have their passports revoked or travel restricted.

 Group homosexual sex has been decriminalised, in that Schedule 6 of the 2003 Act caused section 12 of the Sexual Offences Act 1956 to be omitted, removing the offence of homosexual sex "when more than two persons take part or are present".

-Part II of the Act also consolidated the provisions of the Sex Offenders Act 1997 on registration of sex offenders and protective orders.
+Part II of the act also consolidated the provisions of the Sex Offenders Act 1997 on registration of sex offenders and protective orders.
 These provisions generally apply throughout the United Kingdom.

 Section 45(2) changed the definition of "child" in the Protection of Children Act 1978 (which applies to child pornography) from a person under 16 to a person under 18.
 Section 45 also inserted section 1A of the 1978 Act, and section 160A of the Criminal Justice Act 1988, which create defences which apply where the photograph showed the child alone or with the defendant (but not if it showed any other person), the defendant proves that the photograph was of the child aged 16 or over and that he and the child were married or lived together as partners in an enduring family relationship, and certain other conditions are met.

 The Sexual Offences Act 2003 creates further offences relating to prostitution.